 My First Hypnotherapy Session

-My anxiety got the better of me before my first appointment and I bought my 20-year-old daughter along for reassurance and to calm my nerves.
-That was all put at ease and I remember leaving my first session relaxed and reassured.
-It was strange having ‘me’ time.
-A whole hour of relaxing on a comfy reclining chair feeding my mind positive thoughts.
+My anxiety got the better of me before my first appointment, and I bought my 20-year-old daughter along for reassurance and calm my nerves.
+That was all put at ease, and I remember leaving my first session relaxed and reassured.
+It was strange having ‘me’ time—a whole hour of relaxing on a comfy reclining chair feeding my mind positive thoughts.
 I hadn’t felt that relaxed in a very long time.
 That was definitely one to put in the reference box for stressful times.

-I found relationship counselling with Marissa Acton helped me to feel a lot better about myself and single-parent status.
+I found relationship counselling with Marissa Acton helped me feel a lot better about myself and my single-parent status.
 It feels so nice to know me despite everything I “think” I am.
-I found it reassuring to be told that others don’t see what I think I of myself-those negative stories we can all to often get caught in our heads with.
-Marissa helped me see things differently and now I don’t blame myself for my past.
+I found it reassuring to be told that others don’t see what I think of myself-those negative stories we can all often get caught in our heads with.
+Marissa helped me see things differently, and now I don’t blame myself for my past.